Blown-up singular Riemannian foliations: Introduction

 \section{Introduction}

 The blow-up construction is a central geometric technique when it comes to resolving singularities.
-Historically, blow-ups were first introduced in algebraic geometry: given a (complex) subvariety \( Z \subset X \), the blow-up \(\operatorname{Bl}_Z X\) replaces \(Z\) by the projectivization of its normal bundle, producing a new variety in which the singular locus is ``spread out'' along an exceptional divisor.
+Historically, blow-ups were first introduced in algebraic geometry: given a (complex) subvariety \( Z \subset X \), the blow-up \(\operatorname{Bl}_Z X\) replaces \(Z\) by the projectivization of its normal bundle, producing a new variety in which the singular locus is \enquote{spread out} along an exceptional divisor.
 This refinement reached a turning point with Hironaka’s celebrated theorem on the resolution of singularities for complex analytic and algebraic varieties (see, for instance, \cite{hironaka}, \cite[Pg.~621]{poag}).
-In the smooth (real) setting, the blow-up is analogous: given a smooth manifold \(M\) and an closed embedded submanifold \(N \subset M\), the real blow-up replaces \(N\) by the bundle of its normal directions, often realized as the spherical or projective normal bundle.
+In the smooth (real) setting, the blow-up is analogous: given a smooth manifold \(M\) and a closed embedded submanifold \(N \subset M\), the real blow-up replaces \(N\) by the bundle of its normal directions, often realized as the spherical or projective normal bundle.

-More recently, the blow-up technique has been applied in the context of singular Riemannian foliations in \cite{desmolino} and \cite{desmarcos}, following similar results coming from Lie group actions \cite[Section 2.9]{duistermaat}.
-For this class of foliations there is a robust structural theory, due mainly to P.~Molino \cite{molino}.
-One of its main results, known as Molino's conjecture, states that the leaf closures of such a foliation $\fol$ form another singular Riemannian foliation $\overline{\fol}$; it was established to hold true recently in \cite{molinoconjec}.
-Molino's theory also implies that $\overline{\fol}$ is described by a locally constant sheaf $\mathscr{C}_{\fol}$ of Lie algebras of transverse vector fields (see Section \ref{section background} for more details).
-When $\mathscr{C}_{\fol}$ is smooth and globally constant, ${\mathcal{F}}$ is called a singular \emph{Killing} foliation, following the terminology established in \cite{mozgawa} for the regular case.
+More recently, this technique has been applied in the context of singular Riemannian foliations in \cite{desmolino} and \cite{desmarcos}, following similar results coming from the theory of Lie group actions \cite[Section 2.9]{duistermaat}.
+These foliations have locally equidistant leaves, a constraint that leads to a robust structural theory, nowadays known as Molino theory, in honor to its main contributor P.~Molino \cite{molino}.
+Molino's conjecture states that the leaf closures of such a foliation $\fol$ form another singular Riemannian foliation $\overline{\fol}$, however, was only recently established to hold true, in \cite{molinoconjec}.
+Part of the structural theory is devoted to the description of $\overline{\fol}$ by a locally constant sheaf $\mathscr{C}_{\fol}$ of Lie algebras of transverse vector fields (see Section \ref{section background} for more details).
+When $\mathscr{C}_{\fol}$ is smooth and globally constant, ${\mathcal{F}}$ is called a singular \emph{Killing} foliation, following the terminology established in \cite{mozgawa} (and in \cite{equicaramello} for the singular case).